 - Have legal counsel represent you throughout your probation violation proceedings

 - Enter a plea to the charge that you violated probation

 - Present evidence and testimony in your own defense

 When you choose Randall and the Law Offices of Randall B. Isenberg to represent you in your probation violation, we will protect your legal rights and fight to find the best possible resolution for your case.

 We will ensure that you understand the seriousness of these allegations and help you determine the best possible option for resolving the situation.
 The sooner we can get started on your case, the better our chances may be for negotiating with the prosecutor or working out a new or revised community supervision agreement with the court.

 The worst thing you can do when accused of violating your probation is to do nothing.

-For a free legal consultation with a Probation Violation Lawyer serving Highland Park, call (214) 696-9253
+For a free legal consultation with a Probation Violation Lawyer in Highland Park, call (214) 696-9253

 How Probation Violation Process Works in Highland Park

 The Texas Code of Criminal Procedure (CCP) dictates how this process works in Highland Park and throughout the state of Texas.
 When we refer to community supervision or probation, we generally refer to a suspended sentence agreement.
 However, some clients receive a deferred adjudication agreement instead.